vercel/next.js/examples/with-objective/README.md

 yarn dev
 ```

-Your todo app should be up and running on [http://localhost:3000](http://localhost:3000)!
+Your app should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

 ### Step 4.
 Deploy on Vercel